node-pcap/node_pcap/README.md

 `fitler` is a pcap filter expression, see `pcap-filter(7)` for more information.
 An empty string will capture all packets visible on the interface.

+Note that `node_pcap` always opens the interface in promiscuous mode, which generally requires running as root.
+Unless you are recklessly roaming about as root already, you'll probably want to start your node program like this:

+    sudo node test.js

 `pcap_session` is an `EventEmitter` that emits a `packet` event.
 The only argument to the callback will be a `Buffer` object with the raw bytes returned by `libpcap`.

 Listening for packets:

-    pcap_session.addListener('packet', function (raw_packet) {
+    pcap_session.on('packet', function (raw_packet) {
         // do some stuff with a raw packet
     });

-To convert the raw packet into a JavaScript object that is easy to work with, decode it:
+To convert `raw_packet` into a JavaScript object that is easy to work with, decode it:

     var packet = pcap.decode.packet(raw_packet);